X-CASH-official/delegates-explorer/README.md

 ### Redirect port 80 to 18283
-Make sure to follow the steps to [setup the firewall for XCASH_DPOPS](https://github.com/X-CASH-official/XCASH_DPOPS#how-to-setup-the-firewall)
+Make sure to follow the steps to [setup the firewall for XCASH_DPOPS](https://github.com/X-CASH-official/xcash-dpops#how-to-setup-the-firewall)

-### Build XCASH_DPOPS - Delegates Website
+### Build

 To build XCASH_DPOPS - Delegates Website, naviagte to the folder with the package.json file, and then run
 `npm run build`

-It will then create a dist folder, compress the javascript using Uglify-JS and move all of the contents of this folder to your XCASH_DPOPS/delegates_website folder
+It will then create a dist folder, compress the javascript using Uglify-JS and move all of the contents of this folder to your xcash-dpops/delegates-explorer folder
 ```
 cd dist
 for f in *.js; do echo "Processing $f file.."; uglifyjs $f --compress --mangle --output "{$f}min"; rm $f; mv "{$f}min" $f; done
-rm -r ~/x-network/XCASH_DPOPS/delegates_website
+rm -r ~/x-network/xcash-dpops/delegates-explorer
-mkdir ~/x-network/XCASH_DPOPS/delegates_website
+mkdir ~/x-network/xcash-dpops/delegates-explorer
 cd ../
-cp -a dist/* ~/x-network/XCASH_DPOPS/delegates_website/
+cp -a dist/* ~/x-network/xcash-dpops/delegates-explorer/
 ```

 ## Testing

+First run the angular test to make sure the website is functioning correctly
+`npm test`

 To test that you have properly configured XCASH_DPOPS - Delegates Website, run the XCASH_DPOPS with the following flags
 `--test_data_add`